Optimal Spatial Anomaly Detection: Extending to general dimensions and spatial dependent data

 holds with probability at least $1-2\exp\big(-c_{\gamma,1}\, \frac{n} {n_{\max}}\log n\big)$. \end{theorem}

 \begin{remark}Theorem \ref{thm:consistency_gen_dim} shows the consistency result in general dimensional data, where the convergence rate is related to the maximum dimension size $n_{\max}$.
 When all the dimensions are of equal sizes, i.e., $n_1 = \dots = n_d=\sqrt[d]{n}$, the detection rate is $n^{\frac{d-1}{d}}\log n$.
-One can observe the phenomenon of the curse of dimensionality, as the detection rate grows to $n$ (meaning the problem is not detectable) as $d$ increases to infinity. \end{remark}
+One can observe the phenomenon of the curse of dimensionality, as the detection rate grows to $n$ ( problem becomes non-detectable) when $d$ increases to infinity. \end{remark}

 Theorem \ref{thm:consistency} can be regarded as a special case of above result by setting $d = 2$ and $n_{\max}=\sqrt{n}$.
 In addition, setting $d = 1$ recovers the $\log n$ error rate in the timeline changepoint/anomaly detection problem, in agreement with results established in the existing literature.